 “A room without books is like a body without a soul.” – Marcus Tullius Cicero

 As a Food & Travel blogger, I believe that it is part of a proud Traveller that gets the wanderlust bug, throughout the pages of a good travel book.
-Today, I have combined some of my favorite ones.
+Today, I have combined some of my favorite lists of travel reading.
 If you have read them, let me in the comments below whether you like them or not.
 I am waiting for your own recommendations also. 🙂

 Shantaram: A Novel – India

-This book is was written by the author of Video Night in Kathmandu.
+The author of Video Night in Kathmandu wrote this book.
 I just finished it and it captured my attention from the first pages.
 For the Japan lovers and those interested in Buddhism, it is a MUST read book.
-Enjoyable, well paced and engaging.
+Enjoyable, well-paced and engaging.

 Eat, Pray, Love – Italy, India, and Indonesia

-This book is written by Elizabeth Gilbert.
-Elizabeth is in her thirties, settled in a large house with a husband who wants to start a family.
+Elizabeth Gilbert, the writer, is in her thirties, settled in a large house with a husband who wants to start a family.
 But she doesn’t want any of it.
-A bitter divorce and a rebound filing later.
-So she begins her quest in Rome, in India and Bali.
+Thus, a bitter divorce and a rebound filing later.
+So she begins her quest in Rome, India and Bali.
 “Hilarious, Brilliant, very well written”

 Sitting down and recalling my adventure in that Holy city I can really say that the city stole my heart from the first sight.
 Within 30 days of returning from Varanasi, I found this book.
 This is a classic book about Varanasi, Love it!

 Piers Moore Ede, the writer, first fell in love with Varanasi when he passed through it on his way to Nepal.
 In the decade that followed, it continued to exert its pull on him and so returned there to live, to discover what it is that makes the spiritual capital of India so unique.
 “Brims with warmth and curiosity.
 The rhythms of life and death by the river are vividly rendered in Moore Ede’s fluid pose“-Times Literary Supplement.